 - The scholarship is a one-time award.

-- The scholarship will be awarded to someone pursuing a health care profession.
+- Scholarships will be awarded to candidates pursuing a health care profession.

 - The scholarship will be awarded to those with a 3.0 GPA or higher.
-Copies of school academic records need to be sent from guidance counselors or other school representatives to the scholarship committee.
+Copies of school academic records must be sent from guidance counselors or other school representatives directly to the scholarship committee.

-- Scholarships will also be based on the financial needs of the recipient.
+- Scholarships will also be based on the financial needs of the applicants.

 - Each applicant will explain their need for financial assistance, their participation in extracurricular activities and their work-related experience in a letter to the scholarship committee.
-This letter must be attached to the completed application.
+The letter must be included with the completed application.

 - Academic records